 Many college students have to read dozens, even hundreds, of pages a day.
 This is going to take its toll on your vision, from blurry and dry eyes to frequent headaches and sore eyes.
 Here are a few ways to give your eyes a little break:

 - Try an Eye Massage.
 When you feel your eyes start to get tired, rub your palms together vigorously.
 Once they have heated up from the friction, gently press them against your eyes and hold them there for a few seconds.
 You will discover the warm skin relaxes the muscles.

-You no doubt have noticed by now that there is a lot of similarity between computers and books when it comes to eye strain.
+No doubt you’ve noticed by now that there is a lot of similarity between computers and books when it comes to eye strain.
 You are using your eyes in a very focused way, trying to understand what the text is saying.
 You should be doing what is necessary to keep your eyes from tiring out.

-Diet plays a major role in eye health, so if you’re not eating properly, you might want to consider eye vitamin supplements to keep your eyes strong for less strain.
+Diet plays a major role in eye health, so if you’re not eating properly, you might want to consider eye vitamin supplements to keep your eyes strong and reduce eye strain.

 High school and college are crucial learning periods in anyone’s life.
-There is a considerable amount of reading and that is often in topics you’re not yet familiar with so you have to concentrate more.
+There is a considerable amount of reading and that is often on topics you’re not yet familiar with, so you have to concentrate more.
 You can ease the stress of all that reading by making a few small changes in your study habits.